 The gain of each antenna at a given Takeoff (T/O) Angle is shown on the left vertical scale.
 You can see that a peak gain of about 15 dBi occurs with the in-phase combination at an arrival angle of about 20 degrees.
 Note that this tracks well with the EZNEC analysis over flat ground in the previous post.
 The increase in gain here is partially due to the enhanced “ground gain” developed because the actual terrain slopes away from the antenna.

 The Purple bars at the bottom of the graph show the probability that a station in Europe will arrive at a given T/O angle.
 You can read the actual probability for a given T/O angle bar on the right vertical scale as a percentage.
 Note that this part of the data is based upon predictions and actual measurements over a range of sunspot levels across the entire 13-year sunspot cycle.
 Note that this does not mean that the band will always be open; rather the bars indicate the probability that a station from Europe will arrive on a given angle if the band is open.

 Note that the single most important arrival angle is at 1 degree which accounts for almost 8% of all contacts.
-This is common and speaks to the importance of engineering an antenna system which performs well at low T/O angles.
-Also note that our planned system does a reasonably good job of covering all T/O angles from Europe in this direction.
+This is common and speaks to the importance of engineering an antenna system that performs well at low T/O angles.
+Also, note that our planned system does a reasonably good job of covering all T/O angles from Europe in this direction.
 Thus, we can expect to work station on 40m from Europe any time that the 40m band is open.

 Now let’s look at the performance of our planned system on 20m.